Flex Ltd.: History

 On 15 September 2010, Flextronics announced that it had been chosen by Brammo, Inc., former producer of electric traction motors and traction batteries, to be its manufacturing partner for the production and distribution of plug-in electric motorcycles and components.
 In 2010, the company signed an agreement with Lenovo to provide manufacturing for Europe.
 That same year, Flextronics also signed an agreement with Brammo to provide acquisition and manufacturing in North America, Asia and Europe.

 In 2012, Flextronics incubated Elementum, a start-up supply chain management (SCM) company based in Mountain View, California.
 In 2014, Elementum was spun off from Flextronics as its own separate entity.

+In 2013, Flextronics began making the Mac Pro for Apple in Texas.

 In 2014, Flextronics was named as the manufacturer of the Fitbit Force by the US Consumer Product Safety Commission in the context of a complete recall of the product due to rashes developing on the wrists of its users.

 In July 2015 the company announced it changed the company name from Flextronics to Flex.

 In September 2015, Flex acquired Nextpower (then known as Nextracker), one of the leading solar tracker companies, for $330 million.

 In November 2015, Flex, acquired Wink smart home platform to bring the Intelligence of Things "Home".
 Flex has been a strategic partner to Wink, serving as their primary supplier of hardware and firmware, including the Wink Hub and Wink Relay, which include core intellectual property developed within Flex.
 In July 2017, Flex sold Wink to i.am+ for $38.7 million.

 On 31 December 2018, Michael M. McNamara resigned as the company's Chief Executive Officer.
 On 11 February 2019, Flex announced Revathi Advaithi as CEO.
 Prior to Flex, Advaithi was president and chief operating officer for the Electrical Sector business for Eaton Corporation.